 The term total reward can also be used in a more limited way, simply to refer to the financial value of the pay and benefits package rather than the value of the total package of financial and non-financial rewards.

 An analysis of various total reward models by Thompson in Total reward, a 2002 CIPD Executive briefing, found that they can be characterised by an approach that is:

-Holistic: it focuses on how employers attract, retain and engage employees to contribute to organisational success using a mix of cash and non-financial rewards.
+Holistic: it focuses on how employers attract, retain, and motivate those needed to contribute to organisational success using a mix of cash and non-financial rewards.

-Best fit: it adopts a contingency approach – total reward programmes need to be tailored to the organisation's own culture, structure, work process and business objectives.
+Best fit: it adopts a contingency approach – total reward programmes are tailored to the organisation's own culture, structure, work processes and business objectives.

-Integrative: it delivers innovative rewards that are integrated with other human resource management policies and practices.
+Integrative: it delivers innovative rewards that are integrated with other people management policies and practices.

 Strategic: it aligns all aspects of reward to business strategy – total reward is driven by business needs and rewards the business activities, employee behaviour and values that support strategic goals and objectives.

-People-centred: it recognises that people are a key source of sustainable competitive advantage and begins by focusing on what employees value in the total work environment.
+People-centred: it recognises that people are a key source of sustainable competitive advantage and begins by focusing on what they value in the total work environment.

-Customised: it identifies a flexible mix of rewards that offers choice and is better designed to meet employees' needs, their lifestyle and stage of life.
+Customised: it identifies a flexible mix of rewards that offers choice and is better designed to meet employees' needs, their lifestyle and career stage.

-Distinctive: it uses a complex and diverse set of rewards to create a powerful and unique employer brand that serves to differentiate the organisation from its rivals.
+Distinctive: it uses a complex and diverse set of rewards to create a powerful and unique employer brand.

 Evolutionary: it's a long-term approach based on incremental rather than on radical change.

-While private sector employers have tended to be at the forefront of the formal development and adoption of total reward policies, there has been interest in the approach among public sector organisations.
+While private sector employers have tended to be at the forefront of the formal development and adoption of total reward policies, there has been interest in the approach among public and voluntary sector organisations.

 Advantages and drawbacks of total reward

-Total reward has a particularly strong potential to enhance the reputation of an organisation as an employer of choice through its capacity to place a value on the non-basic pay or wider non-financial benefits of working for an organisation.
+- Enhancing the reputation of an organisation as an employer of choice through its capacity to place a value on the wider non-financial benefits of working for the organisation.